Join us for a Gardening Volunteer Vacation in the beautiful Andean highlands outside the city of Otavalo, Ecuador.

 Cost: $1,350 double occupancy, $150 additional for single occupancy.
 The trip fee covers all the basic expenses (food, lodging, transportation, activities) from when you land at the Quito airport until we drop you off there.
 (We provide one airport pickup on the first evening, and one bus back to the airport, on the last night.
 If your plans require different pickups or drop-offs, you will need to cover those on your own).
 Airfare is not included, and you'll want to bring extra money for personal expenses.

 Arrive in the evening and settle in.
 We provide one bus to pick up the group from the airport and bring you to Otavalo.

 Have orientation and visit the world-famous Otavalo market.

 Work at the tree nursery most of the day, and then visit Cuicocha volcanic lake.

-Do a plant-related activity with school children and help them work in their school garden.
+Work with students in their school garden.
 In the afternoon, visit a master weaver.

-Spend the morning at another school, helping them with their garden and engaging in fun environmental lessons.
+Spend the morning at the school, planting more vegetables in the school garden.
 In the afternoon, have a picnic under Otavalo's sacred tree.

 Help in a minga, [community work party] planting trees in one of the communities.
 In the afternoon, participate in a traditional cooking class and learn about the plants cultivated by local families.

-Visit the high-altitude páramo to see another biome, have a celebratory dinner, then head back to Quito and fly out at night.
+Visit the high-altitude páramo to see another biome and its endemic plants, have a celebratory dinner, then head back to the airport and fly out at night.

 The CDC recommends vaccinations against Hepatitis A, typhoid, tetanus-diphtheria and measles.
 Yellow fever is recommended for other parts of Ecuador but not necessary in the mountains where we work.
 Vaccinations are up to your own discretion.